-After Muʿāwiya I’s death, the Second Fitna tormented the Umayyad dynasty for more than one decade.
-As for the Arabs in Khurasan, they suffered from ferocious tribal factions.
-It is secure to suggest that the Yabghū was able to host Narseh, who was at ease in the Yabghū’s court in eastern Ṭukhāristān in the 680s and the 690s.
-Although there is room even to argue that Narseh was staying in western Ṭukhāristān in the 690s and the early 700s, when Umayyah b.
-‘Abdallāh b.
-Khālid (693/4-697/8 CE) and al-Muhallab b.
-Abī Ṣufra (697/8-702/3 CE) were governors of Khurasan, and developed close relations with the powerful Nīzak, the complete absence of Narseh in the Muslim sources does not support the argument.
+After Muʿāwiya I’s death, the Second Fitna plagued the Umayyad dynasty for more than a decade and the Arabs in Khurasan endured ferocious tribal factionalizing.
+It is safe to suggest that the Yabghū was able to host Narseh, who was at ease in his court in eastern Ṭukhāristān during the 680s and the 690s CE.
+Although one could argue that Narseh resided in western Ṭukhāristān in the 690s and early 700s CE, when Umayyah ibn ‘Abdallāh b.
+Khālid (693/4-697/8 CE) and al-Muhallab ibn Abī Ṣufra (697/8-702/3 CE) were governors of Khurasan, and that he developed close relations with the powerful Nīzak, the complete absence of Narseh from the Muslim sources does not support the argument.

-When Qutayba arrived at Ṭukhāristān in 705 CE, the Yabghū chose to talk instead of fighting the Arabs because of both his military incapability and the geopolitical calculations at the expenses of the principalities in western Ṭukhāristān such as the Nīzak dynasty.
-He probably was expecting that the Arabs could extinguish the unpleasant Nīzak dynasty, which challenged his hegomony in Ṭukhāristān.
+When Qutayba arrived at Ṭukhāristān in 705 CE, the Yabghū chose to talk to rather than fight the Arabs due to his military incapability and geopolitical calculations at the expense of the principalities in western Ṭukhāristān, such as the Nīzak dynasty.
+He was probably expecting that the Arabs would annihilate Nīzak’s dynasty, which he regarded as unpleasant since it challenged his hegemony in Ṭukhāristān.

-When the Yabghū chose to talk with the Arabs, Narseh had to leave the region.
-He was already in the Tang court in 708 CE, and witnessed neither Nīzak’s last stand against the Arabs nor the humiliation that the Yabghū sufferd first at Nīzak’s and then at Qutayba’s hands.
+When the Yabghū chose talks with the Arabs, Narseh had to leave the region.
+He was already in the Tang court by 708 C, and witnessed neither Nīzak’s last stand against the Arabs nor the humiliations that the Yabghū suffered, first at Nīzak’s and then at Qutayba’s hands.

-Although he stayed in Ṭukhāristān for more than two decades, Narseh was similar to his father in failing to restore the dynasty.
+Although he stayed in Ṭukhāristān for more than two decades, Narseh, like his father, failed to restore the dynasty.
 Xue’s argument that Narseh fought actively the Arabs is baseless.
 The complete absence of his name in the Muslim sources shows that he most probably did not fight the Arabs.
-This is expected, since he was totally dependent on the Yabghū because of lack man and money.
-And his dependents, numbering several thousands, gradually dispersed during the two decades.
-Not only his dependents, but also the Sasanian members scattered in other regions.
+This is to be expected, since he was totally dependent on the Yabghū due to the dearth of his own manpower and finances.
+His dependents, numbering several thousands, gradually dispersed over these two decades, as well as Sasanians scattered across other regions.

-As for the Sasanians, their scattering started even before Yazdegerd III’s death, continued in Pērōz’s years, and speeded up during Narseh’s time.
-When Narseh left Ṭukhāristān, they further scattered in Sogdiana to the north of the Oxus, China to the east of the Pamirs, or modern southern Afghanistan to the south of the Hindukush.
-The most famous report is found in al-Ṭabarī’s annals.
-When Qutayba campaigned in Sogdiana, one of Yazdegerd’s granddaughters was captured.
-The Arab governor sent this Sasanian princess to the Caliph al-Walīd; she later mothered Yazīd III.
-However, it is impossible to reconstruct a clear chronology of their scattering.
-As for Ṭukhāristān, no sources show that the Sasanian princes still remained in the region, although the prestige of the dynasty would remain for centuries in Khurasan.
+The Sasanians began scattering even before Yazdegerd III’s death, continued doing so in Pērōz’s years, and increasingly so during Narseh’s time.
+After Narseh left Ṭukhāristān, they further scattered across Sogdiana to the north of the Oxus, across China to the east of the Pamirs, and across what is southern Afghanistan to the south of the Hindu Kush.
+The most famous account of this is to be found in al-Ṭabarī’s annals.
+When Qutayba campaigned in Sogdiana, one of Yazdegerd’s granddaughters was captured and sent to Caliph al-Walīd; she later gave birth to a boy who became Yazīd III.
+It is impossible to reconstruct a definitive chronology for how the Sasanians dispersed.
+As for Ṭukhāristān, no sources indicate that the Sasanian princes remained in the region, although the prestige of their dynasty would remain felt for centuries in Khurasan.

-3 The Reasons behind Pērōz and Narseh's flight to China
+3 The Reasons behind Pērōz and Narseh’s flight to China

 Both Pērōz and Narseh left Ṭukhāristān for China.
-For Narseh, it is a simpler decision, since he had already stayed in Chang’an for several years.
-Consequently, it is of greater necessity to understand why Pērōz decided to travel all the way to distant China instead of other destinations.
+For Narseh, it was an easier decision, since he had already lived in Chang’an for several years.
+The reason for Pērōz deciding to travel all the way to China instead elsewhere requires greater scrutiny, however.